 ADA Compliant Toilets

-The act is drawn in 1990 to protect the rights of people with disabilities to freely access public facilities and services.
+ADA stands for the American with Disabilities Act.
+The act is drawn in 1990 to protect the rights of people with disabilities to access public facilities and services freely and independently.

-Hence an ADA toilet is also a comfort height toilet.
+An ADA toilet is also a comfort height toilet.
 But a comfort height toilet is not necessarily an ADA compliant toilet.

 Here’s ADA Standards for Accessible Design if you are interested to know more.